jerdog/devex-and-devops-success-slidev/slides.md

 </v-clicks>

 <!--
-Self-service platforms embody the evolution of DevEx by **empowering developers** to independently provision resources, deploy applications, and manage their lifecycles without waiting for operational support.
-These platforms **leverage automation, templates, and predefined policies** to ensure compliance and governance, while offering the agility needed for rapid development cycles.
-By providing developers with the tools to perform tasks that were traditionally in the domain of IT operations, self-service platforms **accelerate development, enhance productivity, and foster a culture of autonomy and innovation**.
+Self-service platforms embody the evolution of DevEx by [click]**empowering developers** to independently provision resources, deploy applications, and manage their lifecycles without waiting for operational support. [click]These platforms **leverage automation, templates, and predefined policies** to ensure compliance and governance, while offering the agility needed for rapid development cycles.
+By providing developers with the tools to perform tasks that were traditionally in the domain of IT operations, [click]self-service platforms **accelerate development, enhance productivity, and foster a culture of autonomy and innovation**.
 -->

 ---